A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Introduction

 For a broad range of machine learning (ML) tasks, predictive modeling in the presence of {\em imbalanced datasets} -- those with severe distribution skews -- has been a long-standing problem~\citep{he:tkde09, sun:ijpr09, he13:book, branco:2016:survey, hilario18:book, dl-survey19}.
 Imbalanced training datasets lead to models with prediction bias towards majority classes, which in turn results in misclassification of the underrepresented ones.
 Yet, those minority classes often are the ones that correspond to the most important events of interest (e.g., errors in system logs~\citep{zhu:2019:icse}, infected patients in medical diagnosis~\citep{cohen:2006:cwa}, fraud in financial transactions~\citep{makki:access19}).
 While there is often an inverse correlation between the class cardinalities and their importance (i.e., rare classes are more important than others), the core problem here is the mismatch between the way these two distributions are skewed: the $i^{th}$ most common class is not necessarily the $i^{th}$ most important class (see Figure~\ref{fig:quad-chart} for an illustration).
 In fact, rarity is one of many potential criteria that can determine the importance of a class, which is usually positively correlated with the costs or risks involved in its misprediction.
 Ignoring these criteria when dealing with imbalanced data classification may have detrimental consequences.

 Consider automatic classification of messages in system event logs as an example \citep{zhu:2019:icse}.
-An \emph{event log} is a temporal sequence of event messages that have transpired for a given software system (e.g., operating systems, cyber-physical systems) over a certain period of time.
-Event logs are particularly useful after a system has been deployed.
-These logs can provide the DevOps teams with information and insights about errors outside of the testing environment, thereby improving their ability to debug and improve the quality of the system.
-There is typically an inverse correlation between the stability/maturity of a system and the frequency of the errors it produces in its event log.
+An \emph{event log} is a temporal sequence of messages that have transpired for a given software system (e.g., operating systems, cyber-physical systems) over a certain time period.
+Event logs are particularly useful after a system has been deployed, as they can provide the DevOps teams with insights about errors outside of the testing environment, thereby enabling them to debug and improve the system quality.
+There is typically an inverse correlation between the stability/maturity of a system and the frequency of the errors it produces in its event logs.
 Furthermore, the message types that appear least frequently in an event log are usually the ones with the greatest importance.
-A concrete example of this was a rare anomaly in Uber's self-driving car that led to the death of a pedestrian, since the system flagged it as a false positive \citep{Uber}.
-If this event had not been misclassified and dismissed by the system, the pedestrian death in Arizona may have been avoided.
+For example, an error message may indicate an event that leads to catastrophic system failure, which is expected to be rare but should be treated with great importance once it happens.

-A plethora of approaches have been proposed for building balanced classifiers (e.g., resampling to balance datasets, imbalanced learning methods, prediction post-processing~\citep{sun:ijpr09, branco:2016:survey}).
+A plethora of approaches have been proposed for building balanced classifiers \citep{sun:ijpr09, branco:2016:survey}.
 A fundamental issue that still remains an open challenge is the lack of a generally-accepted methodology for measuring classification performance.
-The traditional metrics, which are designed to evaluate average case performance, (e.g., {\em Accuracy}) are not capable of correctly assessing the results in presence of arbitrary skew mismatches between class cardinalities and importances.
+The traditional metrics, which are designed to evaluate average case performance (e.g., {\em Accuracy}) are not capable of correctly assessing the results in presence of arbitrary skew mismatches between class cardinalities and importances.
 On the other hand, metrics specifically proposed for imbalanced learning are either domain-specific, do not easily generalize beyond two classes, or can not support varying class importance (e.g., {\em Balanced Accuracy}) \citep{japkowicz13}.